Douglas County · 2026 protest season

 • Doesn’t a tax-protest firm do this for me?

-Most local firms charge 35 to 50% of your first-year property tax savings, and they only accept clients with strong cases.
-Our contingency rate is the same low end (35%) and available to anyone whose case clears our analysis.
+Local firms commonly charge up to 50% of your first-year property tax savings, and they only accept clients with strong cases.
+Our contingency rate is 35% and available to anyone whose case clears our analysis.
 Our flat-fee option is well below firm pricing when your reduction will be large.

 • What if my protest doesn’t win a reduction?